Skip the hassle of parboiling fresh bamboo shoots using packaged boiled bamboo shoots. You’ll be able to add it directly to your cooking.

 Where To Buy

-Find boiled bamboo shoots at Asian and Japanese grocery stores.
-Bamboo shoots from Japan tend to be the most expensive.
+Find boiled bamboo shoots at Asian and Japanese supermarkets.
+Bamboo shoots from Japan are the most expensive compared to those imported from China or South Korea.

 Soak any leftovers in clean water, preferably in a container, and keep it in the refrigerator for up to three days.